Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 They typically nest among broken tree limbs near the tops of large conifers, where predators or humans cannot easily spot their young because the snow will often cover them for most of the year.

-During the mating season from late March to April, female Boreal Owls will lay between two and five eggs which incubate for approximately 28 days before hatching into fluff balls barely larger than human palms!
+During the mating season, which runs from late March to April, female Boreal Owls lay between two and five eggs, which incubate for approximately 28 days before hatching into fluff balls barely larger than human palms!

-The preservation of old-growth forests is paramount for these birds as deforestation shreds their habitat when companies clear-cut whole swathes of the forest at once, leaving no suitable nesting sites or prey left behind.
+The preservation of old-growth forests is paramount for these birds.
+Deforestation, when companies clear-cut whole swathes of the forest at once, shreds their habitat, leaving no suitable nesting sites or prey behind.

 9. Snowy Owl